outfox/fennecs/www/docs/Queries/CRUD.md

     if (health.hp < 0) world.On(id).Add<Exploding>();
 });

-//All damage values were accounted for!
+// 👇 All damage values were accounted for!
 Bulk remove the values. whoTookDamage.Remove<Damage>();
 ```